 In 2016-2017, ICLEI convened local government staff from cities of San Diego, Oceanside, and Encinitas to assess the region’s vulnerability to sea level rise.
 With funding from the San Diego Foundation, ICLEI hosted a series of planning workshops where city planners and coastal science experts combined city staff knowledge with the latest climate and ocean modeling technology to produce a series of maps showing projected risks to a variety of coastal assets, including buildings, wetland ecosystems, and vulnerable communities.
 The final outcome document, Regional Coastal Resilience Assessment, will be incorporated by city staff into planning processes.

 Resilient Cities Congress is the Annual Global Forum on Urban Resilience and Adaptation.
 Hosted by ICLEI each year in Bonn, Germany, the Resilient Cities Congress is the premier global platform for urban resilience and climate adaptation bringing hundreds of local leaders together to share ways they can make their cities better able to handle shocks.
 The Congress connects local governments with climate adaptation experts to discover challenges facing urban environments around the globe and forging partnerships for lasting impacts for cities.

 Commitments to Resilience

-The Compact of Mayors is the world’s largest coalition of city leaders addressing climate change by pledging to reduce their greenhouse gas emissions, tracking their progress and preparing for the impacts of climate change.
-Additionally, within the US, Resilient Communities for America (RC4A) signatories commit to creating more prepared communities that can bounce back from extreme weather, energy, and economic challenges, and foster city-to-city cooperation.
+The Global Covenant of Mayors for Climate & Energy is the world’s largest coalition of city leaders addressing climate change by pledging to reduce their greenhouse gas emissions, tracking their progress and preparing for the impacts of climate change.
+Additionally, within the U.S., Resilient Communities for America (RC4A) signatories commit to creating more prepared communities that can bounce back from extreme weather, energy, and economic challenges, and foster city-to-city cooperation.